 At the Shinko Group, we see the appropriate handling of all business information as fundamental to doing business.
-For this reason, we have established our Information Security Policy as a companywide approach based on the Shinko Way.
+For this reason, we have established our Information Security Policy as a company-wide approach based on the Shinko Way.
 We have also developed related regulations including our Privacy Policy and Information Management Regulations and are working to maintain and improve information security.
+As part of these efforts, we established Guidelines for Handling of Mobile Phones and Smartphones in FY2023.